junaid-ublox/code-fellow/content/pillar/web/home-page.md

       variant: no-bg
       overlay: no-overlay
     columns:
-      - content: Argon enables you to retain total team control by empowering you with multiple benefits like that of high scalability and reduced administration.
+      - content: code-fellow enables you to retain total team control by empowering you with multiple benefits like that of high scalability and reduced administration.
         photo:
-          image: /img/clean-modern-black-white-fox-vector-logo_567294-4882.jpg
+          image: /img/team.png
         title: RETAIN COMPLETE TEAM CONTROL
       - title: ENSURE AN IMMERSIVE EXPERIENCE
         content: We adhere to all your processes and policies thus enabling your team to